pjhppo/PropHunt_Template/README.md

 <br><img src = "docs/images/download/02.png" alt = "copy github link img"></img><br>

-Once you have it, using your your preferred software (in this case we are using <a href="https://git-fork.com/" target="_blank"> Fork</a>) click on "File->Clone" or press "Ctrl + N" to clone.
+Once you have it, using your preferred software (in this case we are using <a href="https://git-fork.com/" target="_blank"> Fork</a>) click on "File->Clone" or press "Ctrl + N" to clone.

 <br><img src = "docs/images/download/03.png" alt = "clone project img"></img><br>